nyggus/easycheck/README.rst

     assert_type(x, (float, int))
     assert_if(x <= 10)

 The :code:`message` argument has the default value of :code:`None`, which does the following.
 If the exception class provided in :code:`handle_with` is built-in (that is, can be found in :code:`dir(builtins)`), no message is provided.
 But if it is not a built-in exception (or warning) class, then the exception/warning class's docstring is taken as the message.
-This is a convinient way of providing a  typical message.
+This is a convenient way of providing a  typical message.
 If you want to customize the message (e.g., depending on the value of a variable), you should use a customized string (e.g., through an f-string).
-But if do not want to use any message with a custom exception/warning, simply provide an empty string (:code:`message=''`).
+But if you do not want to use any message with a custom exception/warning, simply provide an empty string (:code:`message=''`).

 Installing